Let's Talk Again a Month From Now

 If you don't win this time, well, maybe next time; and the more you lose, the more you have to keep playing, because your time to win must be coming right up.
 This is intermittent reinforcement.
 It is the most powerful motivator there is.
 That's why there are gambling addictions.
 Just keep playing long enough and you have to win, right?
 Meanwhile, before the payoff, you are losing, big time.

 Breaking the silence and reconnecting momentarily eases the fear of losing the romance, but it sets up an insecure attachment that makes people more clingy and more addicted.
-It is harder to leave a lost love affair after going back and forth from Contact to NC to Contact to NC...
-The relief every time a NC ends sets up the belief that "this is it," now it will work.
-But it doesn't, because the same issues that caused the lost loves to go NC are still there - they are married.
+It is harder to leave a lost love affair after going back and forth from Contact to NC to Contact to NC ... the relief every time an NC ends sets up the belief that "this is it," now it will work.
+But it doesn't, because the same issues that caused the lost loves to go NC are still there—they are married.

 And it certainly doesn't help the marriage in any way.
 If one knows that the NC is time-limited, then the affair is still there.
 An affair without sex at the moment is still an affair.
 No one in NC can work on the marriage, decide what to do about the marriage, go into therapy to see if he/she can save the marriage.
 And a person is just as likely to get caught by the spouse in the NC period as when they were seeing each other: the person is acting so weird that the spouse gets suspicious that something is wrong, perhaps cheating.